rickyforr/checkout-app/README.md

-# FoodJS
+# FoodsJS

 ## Synopsis
-FoodJS is a simple but elegant automated checkout system built using ReactJS.
+FoodsJS is a simple but elegant automated checkout system built using ReactJS.
 The app was built using create-react-app.
 Find more information on create-react-app [here](https://github.com/facebookincubator/create-react-app)

 ## Architecture